 Erich Abram grew up as a typical youth in the South Tyrol of the 1930s and 1940s: he experienced the so-called "option", the war, and imprisonment in Russia.
 Above all, however, his desire was to go up into the mountains, which all began when he was aged 14.

-Abram was the kind of mountaineer who achieved great alpine performances and hardly ever talked about or even published them.
+Abram was one of those mountaineers who achieved great things, yet hardly talked about or even mentioned them publicly.

-In 1954, he was recruited to the Italian K2 expedition, which aimed for the first ascent of this Himalayan peak.
-Erich Abram was not foreseen for the summit team, but together with Walter Bonatti he significantly contributed to its success.
+In 1954 he was invited to join the Italian K2 expedition, whose aim was the first ascent of this famed Himalayan summit.
+Erich Abram was not chosen for the summit team but, along with Walter Bonatti, significantly contributed to its success.

-In 1974 Abram established Europes first climbing hall in Bolzano.
-Indeed, he knew that a climber could only maintain and develop his skills through continuous training even during the winter months.
+In 1974 Abram established Europe's first climbing hall in Bozen as he knew that climbers can only maintain and hone their skills through continuous training during the winter months.

-This is what renders him a pioneer and that is also why we have dedicated our climbing hall to him.
+This visionary achievement is the reason we have dedicated our climbing hall to him.